godotengine/godot-docs/getting_started/step_by_step/singletons_autoload.rst

 The next step is to add this script to the autoLoad list.
-Open ``Project > Project Settings`` from the menu, switch to the "AutoLoad" tab and select the script by clicking the browse button (|Browse|) or typing its path:
+Open ``Project > Project Settings`` from the menu, switch to the "AutoLoad" tab and select the script by clicking the browse button or typing its path:
 ``res://Global.gd``.
 Press "Add" to add it to the autoload list:

 .. image:: img/autoload_tutorial1.png